-Every system should be supplied with a System Operation Manual.
+Every system that conforms to the IrrigationNZ Design Code of Practice should be supplied with a System Operation Manual and a documented commissioning report that sets out critical flow and pressure measurement KPIs across the blocks.
 The manual may include extra checks not listed here.
 It will give more detail than this checklist including information specific to your system.